WVU-CS330-2025-01-Group01/beach-day/docs/dbabs.md

 </dl>

 ## `getNotificationCount(username)`
-Get a total number of notifcations for a user.
+Get a total number of pending notifcations for a user.

 ### Arguments
 <dl>